Arizona Free Enterprise Club's Freedom Club PAC v. Bennett

+Facts

 In 1998, Arizona voters approved the ballot measure known as the Clean Elections Act.
-When it was passed, the Clean Elections law established public financing for elections of statewide office campaigns.
-Candidates who choose to participate in the system must collect a specific number of $5 donations.
-This makes them eligible to receive government funds to run their campaigns.
-Under the law as passed, if a participating candidate is outspent by a non-participating opponent, the participating candidate receives added government funds matching the money raised privately by the non-participating candidate, up to three times the original government subsidy.
-The most prominent candidates filing under the Clean Elections system were Janet Napolitano, who was elected Governor in 2002, and Jan Brewer, who was elected Governor in 2010.
+When it was passed, the Clean Elections law established public financing for candidates running for office.
+Candidates who choose to participate in the system must collect a specific number of five dollar donations.
+Under the law as passed, if a participating candidate is outspent by a non-participating opponent (including the opponent's expenditures of personal funds) the participating candidate receives government funds matching the money spent by the non-participating candidate, up to three times the original government subsidy.
+Independent expenditures by groups not coordinated with the candidate were also matched.

-Lawsuit
+Legal history

-The plaintiffs filed a legal challenge against the Arizona Clean Elections Commission on August 21, 2008 in the United States District Court for the District of Arizona.
-Just months earlier, the Supreme Court had heard Davis v.
-Federal Election Commission (2008).
-Under federal law, if candidates raised $350,000 of their own money, their opponent would be awarded special public fundraising advantages, a provision known as the “Millionaire’s Amendment.”
-However, the Supreme Court struck this provision down, holding that the “goal of ‘leveling’ electoral opportunities does not justify a campaign finance system in which “the vigorous exercise of the right to use personal funds to finance campaign speech produces fundraising advantages for opponents in the competitive context of electoral politics.”
-According to the Plaintiffs, the Clean Elections system produced a chilling effect on speech because it “seeks to equalize funding.”
-But advocates of the Clean Elections law argue that the system deters corruption because candidates do not have to cater to special interest groups.
+The plaintiffs filed a legal challenge against the Arizona Clean Elections Commission on August 21, 2008, in the United States District Court for the District of Arizona.
+According to the Plaintiffs, the Clean Elections system produced a chilling effect on speech because it "seeks to equalize funding."
+But advocates of the Clean Elections law argued that the system deters corruption because candidates do not have to cater to special interest groups.

-On January 20, 2010, Federal Judge Roslyn Silver struck down the matching funds provision of the Arizona Clean Elections law as unconstitutional.
-Judge Silver agreed with the Plaintiffs that the matching funds provision could not stand under Davis, although she referred to the result as "illogical" and referred to the holding in Davis as "an ipse dixit unsupported by the slightest veneer of reasoning to hide the obvious judicial fiat by which it is reached."
+In January 2010 the district court decided the matching funds provision violated the First Amendment and issued an injunction.
+District Court Judge Roslyn Silver agreed with the plaintiffs that the matching funds provision could not stand under Davis, although she referred to the result as "illogical" and referred to the holding in Davis as "an ipse dixit unsupported by the slightest veneer of reasoning to hide the obvious judicial fiat by which it is reached."

 Silver suspended her order while the Arizona Clean Elections Commission appealed to the United States Court of Appeals for the Ninth Circuit.
 The case was heard by the Ninth Circuit Court on April 12, 2010.
 The Ninth Circuit reversed, holding that the matching funds provision of Arizona's law was analytically distinct from the millionaire's amendment.

+Two years earlier the Supreme Court had decided, in Davis v.
+Federal Election Commission (2008), to strike down a provision of the Bipartisan Campaign Reform Act (BCRA) known as the Millionaire's Amendment that allowed candidates to raise campaign contributions at three times the normal contribution limit and receive unlimited coordinated party expenditures if their opponent spent over $350,000 of their own personal money.

+Writing for the Court in Davis, Justice Samuel Alito said the burden the Millionaire's Amendment imposed on candidates was impermissible because "it attaches as a consequence of a statutorily imposed choice".
+In other words, the statute imposed a burden on candidates who did not limit expenditures of their personal wealth to $350,000.